-According to data collected from the United Nations Food and Agriculture Organization (FAO), worldwide snow crab catches totalled 220,200 tonnes in 2016.
-Since 1998, Canada has been the main snow crab supplier, followed by Russia, South Korea and the United States.
+According to data collected from the United Nations Food and Agriculture Organization (FAO), world catches of snow crab totalled 209,600 tonnes in 2017.
+Since 1998, Canada has been the main supplier of snow crab, followed by Russia, South Korea and the United States.

-Overall, the global snow crab supply is apparently very stable, despite significant fluctuations in some stocks.
-From 2000 to 2011, supply varied between 180,000 and 200,000 tonnes.
-Since 2012, global snow crab landings have totalled more than 220,000 tonnes.
-In fact, global snow crab landings are higher than the total reported by the FAO, due to a large proportion of Russian snow crab catches that are not included in official statistics.
+Overall, the world supply of snow crab appears to be very stable, despite significant fluctuations in some stocks.
+From 2000 to 2011, this supply varied between 180,000 tonnes and 200,000 tonnes.
+Since 2012, world landings have totalled more than 220,000 tonnes.
+World landings of snow crab are actually higher than the total reported by the FAO, as a large proportion of Russian snow crab catches is not included in official statistics.

 3.1.
 Canadian snow crab landings

-Figure 3 shows Canadian snow crab landings by province in thousands of tonnes between 1997 and 2017.
+Figure 3 presents Canadian snow crab landings by province in thousands of tonnes between 2000 and 2019.

 |Year/Année||Newfoundland/Terre-Neuve||Quebec/Québec||Nova Scotia/Nouvelle-Écosse||New Brunswick/Nouveau-Brunswick||Prince Edward Island/Île-du-Prince-Edward||Total|

-Average landed prices for snow crab in Prince Edward Island, New Brunswick and Nova Scotia are often higher than in Quebec and Newfoundland.
-Indeed, snow crab from the southern Gulf is considered to be of better quality, i.e. larger and with better carapace condition.
-In addition, competition is stronger among snow crab processing plants in New Brunswick and Prince Edward Island than elsewhere.
+Average landed prices for snow crab are often higher in Prince Edward Island, New Brunswick and Nova Scotia than in Quebec and Newfoundland.
+This is because snow crab from the southern Gulf is considered to be of better quality, i.e., larger and with better carapace condition.
+In addition, there is greater competition between snow crab processing plants in New Brunswick and Prince Edward Island than in other provinces.

 3.2.
 Snow crab landings in Quebec

-The snow crab fishery is a very important fishery in maritime Quebec and Newfoundland-and-Labrador (NL).
-In 2017, snow crab ranked first among all marine species with a market share of 36% in volume and 54% in value for Quebec, and 17% in volume and 42% in value for NL.
-Snow crab landings in Quebec and Newfoundland vary from year to year, as do the variations in quotas of the various fleets.
-In Quebec in 2017, they totalled 19,502 tonnes, generating gross revenues of $210 million, an increase of 34% in volume and of 89% in value.
-In NL for the same year, landings totalled 33,605 tonnes, generating gross revenues of $325 million, a 20% decrease in volume and a 19% increase in value.
-The 106% increase in landings from Area 12 more than offset the decrease of 20% in catches in Area 16 (the second largest fishing area in the Quebec Region), 10% in Area 14, 20% in Area 15, 10% in Area 16A, 7% in Area 12A, and 44% in Area 12B.
+The snow crab fishery is a very important fishery in maritime Quebec and Newfoundland and Labrador (NL).
+In 2017, snow crab ranked first among all marine species, with a market share of 36% by volume and 54% by value for Quebec, and 17% by volume and 42% by value for NL.
+Snow crab landings in Quebec and Newfoundland vary from year to year, as do the quotas of the various fleets.
+In Quebec in 2017, landings totalled 19,502 tonnes and generated gross revenues of $210 million, up 34% in volume and 89% in value.
+In NL, they totalled 33,605 tonnes and generated gross revenues of $325 million in 2017, a 20% decrease in volume and a 19% increase in value.
+The 106% jump in landings from Area 12 more than offset the decrease of 20% in catches in Area 16 (the second-largest fishing area in the Quebec Region), 10% in Area 14, 20% in Area 15, 10% in Area 16A, 7% in Area 12A, and 44% in Area 12B.

-The Gaspé and North Shore regions have the largest shares of snow crab landings in Quebec with 54% and 34% respectively.
-Snow crab landings made by the six Newfoundland fishers in Area 13 represent 0.07% of snow crab landings in the NL region, on average.
+The Gaspé Peninsula and North Shore regions have the largest shares of snow crab landings in Quebec, 54% and 34%, respectively.
+Snow crab landings by the six Newfoundland fishers in Area 13 make up 0.07% of the snow crab landings in the NL Region, on average.

 Figure 4 shows Quebec snow crab landings by marine sector in thousands of tonnes between 1997 and 2017p.